Cognoscan/crab-db-alloc/README.md

 ## What workloads is it good for?

-If your workload primarily has write transactions of a megabyte or more, and leans more towards frequent reads than it does frequenty writes, then crab-db will probably work well for you.
+If your workload primarily has write transactions of a megabyte or more, and leans more towards frequent reads than it does frequent writes, then crab-db will probably work well for you.
 It'll work even better if your read/write workload sequentially operates over keys.
-Massive write throughput is possible if your system has some idea of the value size ahead of time, and can execute many large writes in a single transaction.
+High write throughput is possible if your system has some idea of the value size ahead of time, your high-throughput values are over 4 kiB in size, and can execute many large writes in a single transaction.

 If your workload is instead many small transactions, or is primarily write-oriented (eg. for data logging), consider alternate databases, particularly ones that incorporate a log-structured merge tree approach.

-With the above said, though, write amplification is pretty hard to avoid with modern storage anyway, so finding a way to restructure your workload to have larger transaction sizes may be to your advantage regardless.

 ## Memory-Mapped